zenkj/vimo/README.md

 * Mobile device is very small, so the physical/virtual keyboard is small too.
 * Many keys miss because of the small size, especially the direction keys.
 * Punctuations are difficult to input.
+* In most situation, only two or one thumbs can be used to input.

 I want to edit code at any time, so vi's compact key usage is suitable.
 But the traditional vi is not suitable for mobile device.